google/zetasql/docs/geography_functions.md

     this function takes a point `GEOGRAPHY` (`point_geography`) and finds the [closest point][st-closestpoint] to it on the linestring.
-+   If two points on `linestring_geography` are an equal distance away from `point_geography`, it is not guaranteed which one will be selected.
++   If two points on `linestring_geography` are an equal distance away from `point_geography`, it isn't guaranteed which one will be selected.
 +   The return value is an inclusive value between 0 and 1 (0-100%).
 +   If the selected point is the start point on the linestring, function returns 0 (0%).